Getting protection under the Harassment Act

 District Court Rules 2014, rules 20.30–20.39, Forms 92, 94

-To apply for a Restraining Order, you’ll need to fill out an application form and several other forms and documents, and then sign them (or get your lawyer to sign them).
-You then take your completed application and documents to the local District Court (called “filing” them with the court).
+To apply for a Restraining Order, you’ll need to fill out an application form and several other documents, and then sign them (or get your lawyer to sign them).
+You then take your completed application form and documents to the local District Court (called “filing” them with the court).

-These are the documents you’ll need to complete:
+The documents you’ll need to complete are the:

-- Application form – Here you set out your details and the harasser’s details, how long you want the Restraining Order to be in place for, and any special conditions you want included in the order (for example, banning the harasser from going to a particular public place you often visit).
+- Application form – Here you set out your details and the harasser’s details, how long you want the Restraining Order to be in place for, and any special conditions you want included in the order (for example, banning the harasser from going to a particular public place you visit often).

 - Affidavit in support – This is a sworn statement from you in which you tell your story and provide all the facts showing why you think a Restraining Order should be granted.
 This includes describing each specific act of harassment, how the harassment has made you feel, and details of any contact you’ve had with the police about it.